Stutimp/Project-3-Data-Viz/README.md

 - Note: - Because of the huge sizes, the 'Resources' folder containing the original Amazon dataset and the 'Clean_Data_Resources' folder containing the cleaned dataset both are uploaded into a google drive and the link is provided as following: https://drive.google.com/drive/folders/10IlokEqsQ7Xx6Y9571HVIxnSrrij2VWW?usp=sharing (Kindly find both folders for the original and cleaned dataset for this project)

-## Data analysis with interactive Visualizations using Plotly
+## Database Setup with MongoDB and data analysis with interactive Visualizations using Plotly

 - Note : The database that I have decided to use to house my cleaned dataset is, MongoDB,  where I will make some indepth queries and try to extract some relevant results from the dataset for the data analysis purpose.